busshi/POC_octolo/README.md

 - Socket server listening on port 8000.
 Run it with `npm i && npm run serve` inside socket-server folder.
 - Socket client listening on port 3000.
 Run it with `npm i && npm start` inside socket-client folder.
 - Advantage: less requests to the backend because only one connexion is opened between client and server and kept opened until the client disconnected (close the browser, or refresh the page).
+- Using docker-compose, simply `make socket` to run inside containers with nginx